Recent Blog Articles

 Influenza: How to prevent and treat a serious infection

-This fall is different than any other before it.
-Back-to-school is different, professional and college sports are different, and many of the seasonal rituals are upended thanks to COVID-19.
-But what isn't different is the return of influenza or the flu.
+While the COVID-19 pandemic is changing some seasonal rituals, the return of influenza or the flu isn’t one of them.
 The flu is more than a bad cold.
-Although many people who get the flu recover with rest and fluids, thousands of Americans die from this illness each year, and millions are sick enough to miss work or school.
+Although many people who get the flu recover with rest and fluids, during most flu seasons thousands of Americans die from this illness and millions are sick enough to miss work or school.
 Influenza is serious — but it can be prevented and treated.

 Learn more about the flu virus and how to protect yourself